Fighting with My Family: Plot

 Morgan brings the trainees to WrestleMania XXX, where The Rock greets Paige and tells her she will make her Raw debut the following night against the current WWE Divas Champion, AJ Lee.
-Paige makes her Raw debut, where she again freezes, and takes a severe beating from Lee before finally turning the tables and beating the champion.
-Claiming Lee's title for herself, she proudly declares that "this is MY house now!" as her family and friends cheer her victory back home.
+Paige makes her Raw debut, where she again freezes and takes a severe beating from Lee before finally turning the tables and beating the champion.
+Claiming Lee's title for herself, she proudly declares "this is MY house now!" as her family and friends cheer her victory back home.